Bodies of all 7 missing people found at a California fireworks warehouse that exploded

 “Crews are continuing to mitigate explosive hazards present at the scene,” the statement said.
 The cause of the explosion was under investigation.

-Two people were treated for injuries following the blast in the town of Encarto, officials said.
+Two people were treated for injuries following the blast in the town of Esparto officials said.

 The warehouse was managed by Devastating Pyrotechnics, which has more than 30 years of experience designing and producing fireworks shows, according to a screenshot of its website before it was taken down.